enepast/enepast/README.md

 Greetings stranger, I’m @enepast and my name is Dario Nieva Pastoriza.
-I’m interested in plants, pets and programming languages.
+I’m interested in gardening, pets and programming languages.
-I’m currently studying Computational engineer, learning Javascript and Java on CodeWithMosh / Platzi / Udemy / Coderhouse and working in Adistec.
+I’m currently studying Computational engineer, learning Javascript / Java and working in Adistec.
 - 📫 How to reach me:

 https://www.linkedin.com/in/dario-nieva-pastoriza <->